frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

 ## Transforming Data

-> Currently, the pipeline capabilities are under construction.
-It's already possible to run `dataflows` spec as a pipeline, and more is coming but, for now, we will use Python programming for data cleaning.
+> Pipeline-based data-cleaning capabilities for Frictionless are currently under construction.
+It's already possible to run the `dataflows` spec as a pipeline, and more is coming.
+But for now, we will use Python programming for data cleaning.

 We will use metadata to fix all the data type problems automatically.
-The only two things we need to handle manually:
+The only two things we need to handle manually are:
 - France's population
 - Germany's neighborhood